Locality-Promoting Representation Learning: Theory: Feature Cohesion And Locality

-\begin{theorem} For any feature strength distribution $m'\leq m_c,m_{co},m_n<(1+\epsilon) m'$ with $\epsilon\in [0,0.675[$, the cohesion $F_{tot}$ of the feature is increased most by increasing $m_c$, and more by increasing any $m_n \in M_n$ than any $m_{co} \in M_{co}$ for arbitrary $m'$, center $m_c=m_{1,1}$, direct neighbors $M_n:= \{m_{1,0},m_{0,1},m_{2,1},m_{1,2}\}$ and corners $M_{co}:= \{m_{0,0},m_{2,0},m_{2,2},m_{0,2}\}$ (Figure \ref{fig:locationdist}). \end{theorem} The theorem follows essentially from the fact that the center has (on average) smaller distances to other masses making its contribution to overall cohesion the largest.
-Analogously, any direct neighbor of the center has (on average) smaller distances to other masses than any corner. \ifimportant \begin{proof} We consider the dependency of the total force $F_{tot}$ on the center $m_c$, a corner mass $m_{co}$ and a direct neighbor mass $m_n$ using case enumerations.
-That is, we investigate the impact on the total force if one of them is changed.
-Any interaction not involving any of the masses $m_c$, $m_{n}$ or $m_{co}$ can be neglected, since it is not impacted by altering the three masses.
+The theorem follows essentially from the fact that the center has (on average) smaller distances to other parts making its contribution to overall cohesion the largest.
+Analogously, any direct neighbor of the center has (on average) smaller distances to other parts than any corner.

+\ifimportant \begin{proof} We consider the dependency of the total force $F_{tot}$ on the center $m_c$, a corner mass $m_{co}$ and a direct neighbor mass $m_n$ using case enumerations.
+That is, we investigate the impact on the total force if one of them is changed, while the others stay fixed.
+Any interaction between masses not involving any of the masses $m_c$, $m_{n}$ or $m_{co}$ can be neglected, since it is not impacted by altering the three masses.
 Furthermore, due to symmetry only few cases need to be considered.

 First, we prove that increasing the center $m_{1,1}$ yields larger change than changing a corner $m_{0,0}$ or direct neighbor $m_{0,1}$.
 We consider the contribution $F_{c}$ of the center mass $m_{1,1}$ to $F_{tot}$, ie. all interactions that involve $m_{1,1}$ (see Equations \ref{eq:cont}), as well as the contribution $F_{co}$ of the corner mass $m_{0,0}$ and the contribution $F_n$ of the direct neighbor mass $m_{0,1}$.
 The cases for changing any other mass $m_{i,j}$ are symmetric.
 The forces can be computed by using the distances shown in Figure \ref{fig:locationdist}.
-As shown, due to symmetry there are only 4 different distances $1,\sqrt{2},2,\sqrt{5},\sqrt{8}$.
+Due to symmetry there are only 4 different distances $1,\sqrt{2},2,\sqrt{5},\sqrt{8}$.

 Next, we substitute $q=2$ and we compute the impact on the total force when changing one of the three chosen masses, ie. $m_{1,1}$, $m_{0,1}$ and $m_{0,0}$.

 We begin with comparing the change of the center to that of the direct neighbor $m_{0,1}$, ie. we start by showing that